124_Financing-indiv.jpg

 An adverse credit mortgage is a type of mortgage designed for individuals with poor credit scores or credit histories.
 It can also be referred to as a bad credit mortgage.

-Lenders who offer adverse credit mortgages understand that not everyone has a perfect credit score, and they are willing to work with individuals who have had financial difficulties in the past.
+Bad credit lenders understand that not everyone has a perfect credit score, and they are willing to work with individuals who have had financial difficulties in the past.

-At The Lending Channel, we have years of experience helping individuals with adverse credit obtain mortgages.
-Our expert advisors can help you understand your options and find a mortgage product that is right for you.
+At The Lending Channel, we have years of experience helping individuals with adverse credit obtain mortgages .
+Our expert advisors can help you understand your options and find a mortgage loan that is right for you.
 We work with a range of lenders who specialise in adverse credit mortgages, and we can help you navigate the application process from start to finish.

 adverse credit mortgages

-Can I still get a mortgage with bad credit?
+Can I still get a mortgage with poor credit?

 Whilst obtaining a standard mortgage with bad credit can be difficult, an adverse credit mortgage or sub-prime mortgage, is specifically designed for individuals with a bad credit history.